 Alternatively, a good seat cover would prevent liquids from ever reaching the leather.
 Covers may be the easiest way to protect leather seats during the years that young kids ride along.

 3. Cuts/Rips Damage – Cuts and rips to leather cannot be fixed.
-You just have to consider them as added character.
-If you expect you less cultured brother Harry to wear his large hoop key ring on his belt and use his pocket knife in your vehicle, you might consider covering your leather seats during his visit.
+You just have to consider them as added characters.
+If you expect your less cultured brother Harry to wear his large hoop key ring on his belt and use his pocket knife in your vehicle, you might consider covering your leather seats during his visit.
 However, covers can be gouged and cut too.

 Reasons Covering Leather Seats May Not be Good

-Even though there are some good reasons to cover expensive leather upholstered vehicle seats with a blanket or cheap seat cover, covering your leather up present you with some unpleasant surprises.
+Even though there are some good reasons to cover expensive leather upholstered vehicle seats with a blanket or cheap seat cover, covering your leather presents you with some unpleasant surprises.
 Here are some of them:

-- Leather Seat Damage from Dye Bleed-Through – Unfortunately, fabric dye can transfer to leather if the dye is wet and remains in contact with the leather for a period of time
+- Damage from Dye Bleed-Through – Unfortunately, fabric dye can transfer to leather if the dye is wet and remains in contact with the leather for a period of time

 - Wear from the Cover’s Seams – A seat cover has seams on the side that is in contact with the leather upholstery.
 Getting into and out of the seats can cause those seams to dig into the leather upholstery.

-- Leather is slippery – Unlike cloth seats, leather is slippery.
+- Slippery – Unlike cloth seats, leather is slippery.
 Seat covers may not stay in place as expected.